 Arnos Vale cemetery is a beautiful Victorian community run cemetery which provided everlasting homes for many of the great and the good in days gone by.
 The community gardens and woodlands present a wonderful glimpse into the past, and the perfect setting for a city walk.
 Arnos Vale park is adjoining.
 Victoria Park is only 1 mile, one of the city’s finest open spaces.

 Bath is just 10 miles away, via A4 Bath Road, which runs right through Brislington.
 There are regular buses, or equally regular trains if you prefer to travel that way from Temple Meads.
 Brislington village is a little to the south of Arnos Vale, and St Luke’s church dates back to the 15th century.
-A little further south again is the continuation of Brislington village, as it is still called, but can confuse, given nowadays it is an industrial centre with a range of car and building suppliers, and a retail park including Halfords, Toys R Us, Matalan and TK Maxx.
+A little further south again is the continuation of Brislington village, as it is still called, but can confuse, given nowadays it is an industrial centre with a range of car and building suppliers, and a retail park including Halfords, Sports Direct, Matalan and TK Maxx.

 Holymead and West Town Lane primary schools are both well regarded in Brislington, with several other options close by.
 Oasis Academy secondary school, Ashton Park, and Cathedral Choir school are 3 of the secondary school options.
 There is also a sixth form college, St Brendan’s, opposite the Park and Ride, to the southern edge of Brislington.